saltnpixels/ignition/README.md

 get_field('some_post_meta'); //note: if this header is loaded as a template this might yield nothing.
 ```

 So now your header template file is showing up in Gutenberg and 'pretending' to be a block!
+This feature is enabled by default for posts and pages. go try and make a post and see the header template file show up.

 ----